craftcms/docs/docs/commerce/5.x/development/cart.md

 ### Line Items

 A cart’s contents are represented by _line items_.
-Line items are typically populated from [purchasables](../system/purchasables.md) when they are added to the cart, but [custom line items](#custom-line-items) can also be created on-the-fly. <Since product="commerce" ver="5.1.0" feature="Custom, ad-hoc line items" />
+Line items are typically populated and refreshed from [purchasables](../system/purchasables.md) when they are added to the cart, but [custom line items](#custom-line-items) can also be created on-the-fly. <Since product="commerce" ver="5.1.0" feature="Custom, ad-hoc line items" />

-Out-of-the-box, line items  [variant](../system/products-variants.md), and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
+Out-of-the-box, most line items represent a [variant](../system/products-variants.md), and have a quantity, description, notes, a calculated subtotal, options, adjustments (like tax and shipping costs), and other metadata.
 Most importantly, though, the line item retains a reference to its purchasable so that it can be refreshed with the latest information from your store while the customer is shopping.
+[Donations](../system/donations.md) are also added to the cart as line items.

 ::: tip
 In the event a product or variant is altered or deleted after a customer checks out, enough information is memoized on each line item to reconstruct what was purchased, and how much was paid.
 Some of this is recorded directly on the line item (like [prices](#prices) and its [physical attributes](#physical-properties)), and some is stored as metadata (like [options](#line-item-options-and-notes) and [snapshots](../system/purchasables.md#snapshots)).